 Virginia Health Insurance Coverage is available.
 Affordable medical coverage rates through the Marketplace can be found by providing your zip code at the top of this page.
 We search and compare the top-rated companies so you can get quality coverage.
 You may also qualify for a federal subsidy for all family members.
-Under President Trump's Administration, tax credits are still available to help pay policy premiums, although the legal requirement to purchase coverage has been eliminated.
+Under the current Administration, tax credits are still available to help pay policy premiums, although the legal requirement to purchase coverage has been eliminated.
 Tax credits have increased in recent years due to changes in the US economy.

 Listed below are several of the most helpful topics and a brief description of some of the provided services:

 Health Care Prices